Research Centres and Groups

 - Psycholinguistics

-UCREL NLP Group - a diverse community of language enthusiasts and researchers.
+UCREL NLP Group is a diverse community of language enthusiasts and researchers.
 With members from various disciplines, we explore Natural Language Processing (NLP) across 20 languages worldwide.
 Together, our academic team has published 1600+ papers with over 23,000 citations.
 Join us as we reshape the world through the power of language.